 Skip to content

-When containerlab deploys a lab it creates a Lab Directory in the current working directory.
+When containerlab deploys a lab it creates a Lab Directory in the same directory where your topology (clab.yml) file is.
 This directory is used to keep all the necessary files that are needed to run/configure the nodes.
-We call these files configuration artifacts.
+We call these files configuration artifacts and/or lab state files.

 Things like: